certtools/intelmq/docs/architecture-3.0.md

   * making IntelMQ 3.x interoperable with CERT.pl's n6 system

 ## Implementation evaluation
-The mayor changes listed in this document should be evaluated based on use-cases and technical feasibility before the final implementation and integration into IntelMQ.
+The mayor changes listed in this document may be evaluated based on use-cases and technical feasibility before the final implementation and integration into IntelMQ.
 The exact details of this process will be defined later."

 # Non-Scope